What is personal accident insurance?

 - Replace lost income and cover other expenses caused by the injury.
 This can include the costs of rehab and what's not covered by your health insurance.

-- Usually no medical underwriting required to take out cover.
+- Usually no medical underwriting required to take out standalone cover.
 This a viable option for applicants that have been refused life insurance cover in the past.

 - May be more affordable than full income protection policies.
 Accident-only is standalone cover without all the bells and whistles.